n-nakura/arcgis-android-api-lib-module/README.md

 # Early Access Preview
 **Caution:** arcgis-android-api-lib-module is currently available as an **early access preview** for use with [Android Studio](http://developer.android.com/sdk/installing/studio.html).
 If you are not comfortable using an unfinished product, you may want to use the Eclipse Plugin bundled with the [ArcGIS Android SDK](https://developers.arcgis.com/android/).

+## License - Read Carefully
+Forking this repo means you have accepted the terms of the [license agreement](E204_E300_10.2.txt).
+Please read before proceeding to work with this repo.

 # Fork the repo
 If you haven't already, go to https://github.com/ArcGIS/arcgis-android-api-lib-module and click the **Fork** button.